openfga/rfcs/20241028-unique-model-names.md

   - It should be possible to upgrade to OpenFGA version that implements this feature without downtime.
   - The OpenFGA [ReadAuthorizationModels endpoint](https://openfga.dev/api/service#/Authorization%20Models/ReadAuthorizationModels) endpoint should support filtering by name.
+  - The model name should be unique per store, not unique per OpenFGA instance.

 ## Proposed Solution